shazz/srez/README.md

 ## Dataset

 After you have the required software above you will also need the `Large-scale CelebFaces Attributes (CelebA) Dataset`.
 The model expects the `Align&Cropped Images` version.
 Extract all images to a subfolder named `dataset`.
 I.e. `srez/dataset/lotsoffiles.jpg`.
+You can find this archive at this URL: https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg (img_align_celeba.zip, 1GB)

 # Training the model